The importance of near miss reporting in healthcare

 How is your organisation doing in near miss reporting?
 A useful indicator is the number of near misses reported as a percentage of the total number of incidents reported.
 If the percentage is less than 10% or 20%, then you may want to conduct an internal survey to find out why people are hesitant to report near misses.

-Establish a culture of safety: Creating a culture of safety is essential to encourage reporting of near misses, regardless of severity or outcome of the incidences.
+Promote safety culture and open communication: Creating a culture of safety is essential to encourage reporting of near misses, regardless of severity or outcome of the incidences.
 Promote open communication, transparency, non-punitive reporting policies and a no blame culture.
 Break the psychological safety barrier and make people feel comfortable to report near misses.

 Provide training and raise awareness: Emphasize the importance of near miss reporting, how it can prevent adverse events, how to identify near misses, and how to report them can help promote reporting.
 Healthcare workers should also learn how to intervene or respond in situations where errors are detected before reaching patients.